 Depending on your preferences, it can take a few days to experience everything Ancol has to offer.
 So, many traveling to this region of Jakarta choose to stay on-site within the Bay City area.

 So, many traveling to this region of Jakarta choose to stay on-site within the Bay City area.

 The best hotel in Ancol offers amenities such as Wi-Fi and a self-contained swimming pool while being within walking distance of many of the local attractions.

-This region of Jakarta is also close to many other highlights, such as the city’s History Museum, local beaches and Mangga du Square, a local shopping district.
+This region of Jakarta is also close to many other highlights, such as the city’s History Museum, local beaches, and Mangga du Square, a shopping district.

 No matter what your preference, Ancol is the ideal area to head to if you’re visiting Indonesia’s capital and looking for a place to rest your hat.